 Potential Priority Forest Types in the Pacific Coast and Rocky Mountain regions that are by definition Old Growth (e.g. Old Growth Douglas Fir stands) and/or that prior to European settlement would have existed predominantly as late-successional forest due to their natural disturbance regime (e.g., coastal temperate rainforest) are not included here as Priority Forest Types, but instead are addressed through the Old Growth assessment described above.
-While the following forest types were initially identified by the original Working Group using guidance associated with the FSC US Forest Management Standard as a framework, they were reviewed for potential gaps using the forested WWF Global 200 ecoregions in the U.S. as a framework, but no significant gaps were identified when these Priority Forest Types were considered in conjunction with HCV 3 Old Growth (including Coastal Temperate Rainforest), and the forest types associated with the HCV 1 Critical Biodiversity Areas (e.g., the Mixed Mesophytic Forests of the Central Appalachian CBA and the coniferous forests of the Klamath-Siskiyou and Sierra Nevada CBAs).
+While the following forest types were initially identified by the original Working Group using guidance associated with the FSC US Forest Management Standard as a framework, they were reviewed for potential gaps using the forested WWF Global 200 ecoregions in the U.S. as a framework.
+When the below Priority Forest Types, HCV 3 Old Growth (including Coastal Temperate Rainforest), and HCV 1 Critical Biodiversity Areas (e.g., the Mixed Mesophytic Forests of the Central Appalachian CBA and the coniferous forests of the Klamath-Siskiyou and Sierra Nevada CBAs) are considered together, they align very well with this framework.